Abstract machine: Classification

-Abstract machines are generally classified into two types depending on the number of operations they are allowed to undertake at any one time: deterministic abstract machines and non-deterministic abstract machines.
+Abstract machines are typically categorized into two types based on the quantity of operations they can execute simultaneously at any given moment: deterministic abstract machines and non-deterministic abstract machines.
 A deterministic abstract machine is a system in which a particular beginning state or condition always yields the same outputs.
 There is no randomness or variation in how inputs are transformed into outputs.
 In contrast, a non-deterministic abstract machine can provide various outputs for the same input on different executions.
 Unlike a deterministic algorithm, which gives the same result for the same input regardless of the number of iterations, a non-deterministic algorithm takes various paths to arrive to different outputs.
 Non-deterministic algorithms are helpful for obtaining approximate answers when deriving a precise solution using a deterministic approach is difficult or costly.

 Turing machines, for example, are some of the most fundamental abstract machines in computer science.
 These machines conduct operations on a tape (a string of symbols) of any length.
 Their instructions provide for both modifying the symbols and changing the symbol that the machine’s pointer is currently at.
 For example, a rudimentary Turing machine could have a single command, "convert symbol to 1 then move right", and this machine would only produce a string of 1s.
 This basic Turing machine is deterministic; however, nondeterministic Turing machines that can execute several actions given the same input may also be built.

 Implementation

-Any implementation of an abstract machine in the case of physical implementation (in hardware) use some kind of physical device (mechanical or electronic) to execute the instructions of a programming language.
-Abstract machine however can also be implemented in software or firmware at levels between the abstract machine and underlying physical device.
+Any implementation of an abstract machine in the case of physical implementation (in hardware) uses some kind of physical device (mechanical or electronic) to execute the instructions of a programming language.
+An abstract machine, however, can also be implemented in software or firmware at levels between the abstract machine and underlying physical device.